12 Bizarre Things Homeowners Have Found in Their Backyards

 A nuclear fallout shelter

 In 2013, a California couple closing the deal on a new home found an unexpected feature: a nuclear fallout shelter left perfectly intact from the 1960s.
 The shelter was (and still is) accessible via a 15-foot rusted ladder and included all the necessities from coffee grounds and argyle sweaters to books and sleeping pills, writes the Daily Mail.
-Hey, you never know what you’re going to need in an emergency.
-These are the 14 creepiest things found in peoples’ homes.
+A little eerie…but not as bad the 14 creepiest things found in peoples’ homes.

 A diamond ring